david-vanderhaar/pixel-brawl/README.md

-# For Honor De-make
+# Pixel Brawl

-A 2D Prototype of the For Honor Combat System using Phaser 3
+A 2D Prototype Brawler, inspired by For Honor's combat.

 ### Requirements